open-web3-stack/jam-rpc-spec/README.md

 - Following Polkadot JSON RPC: https://polkadot.js.org/docs/substrate/rpc/
 - Return raw encoded bytes instead of human readable JSON types
 - Keep it simple and minimal so that it is not too much work for all the implementations to support it
+- Assume the RPC node is trusted.
+Given the target audience, it is safe to assume they all run their own RPC nodes.

 Note: JAM node RPCs are strictly for development/testing/operational purposes only.